JorgoJorgo/Fachprojekt/README.md

 ## Ubuntu VM-Image
 We have prepared a Ubuntu-VM to run the project.
 You can download a **ova** for Virtual-Box [here](https://tu-dortmund.sciebo.de/s/WNjHq43fUi0S35i).
-The username is "ubuntu" and the password is "ubunut" The code is located at /home/ubunbut/Fachprojekt.
+The username is "ubuntu" and the password is "ubuntu" The code is located at /home/ubunbut/Fachprojekt.
 You may need to get a Gurobi licences if the one we provide in the image is not working.
 After importing the VM you can change into the /home/ubunbut/Fachprojekt directory and follow the steps below.